LafeLabs/PostCapitalistIndustry/capitalism.md

 Expand on this, loop it back to what is best in life(which capitalism does not bother to address at all)

+## Capitalism Stifles innovation,

+has held us back for 50 years

 # IV.
 Why now?